tomabai/tomabai.github.io/_pages/about.md

   const placeholderElement = document.querySelector('.placeholder');

   const commands = {
-    whoami: "Tom Abai, \nI'm a Security Researcher. \nSpecialize in: \n* Malware Analysis \n* supply chain attacks \n* vulnerability management",
+    whoami: "Tom Abai, \nI'm a Security Researcher. \nSpecialize in: \n* Malware Analysis \n* Supply Chain Attacks \n* Vulnerability Management",
-    about: "This blog, Infestum Dissecto, \nfocuses on malware analysis \nand supply chain attacks with a touch of magic. \nDive deep into the world of cybersecurity \nwith unique insights and detailed dissections.",
+    about: "This blog, Infestum Dissecto, focuses on malware analysis with a touch of magic.
+Dive deep into the world of cybersecurity with unique insights and detailed dissections.",
     spell: function() {
       const spells = [
         "Expelliarmus - Disarms your malware defenses",